forward/capify-ec2/readme.md

 ##### Usage with Elastic Load Balancers

-You can have Capify-EC2 automatically deregister and reregister an instance from whichever ELB it is associated with, before and after the deployment, by setting ':load_balanced' to 'true' in the role definition, for example:
+You can have Capify-EC2 automatically deregister and reregister an instance from whichever ELB it is associated with, before and after the deployment, by setting `:load_balanced` to 'true' in the role definition, for example:

 ```ruby
 ec2_roles :name => "web",